A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 If you have watched the Big Flower Fight on Netflix then you can get a glimpse of what the Conservatory & Botanical Gardens at the Bellagio is like.
 This fun and free thing to do in Las Vegas changes with each season using extremely talented architects, designers, and horticulturalists to create a 14,000-square-foot exceptional floral design.
 Since the exhibits are changed frequently it’s bound to be different each time you visit!
 Another fun fact?
 With each changing exhibit 90% of the trees, plants, flowers, and more are recycled.

-My mom and I visited during the Chinese New Year display which utilized the work and talents of 115 people to assemble the entire exhibit.
-It featured over 32,000 flowers, a massive 12-foot-tall pig, beautiful Chinese lanterns, and a 20-foot-tall Jade coin amongst other features.
+My mom and I visited during the Lunar New Year display which utilized the work and talents of 115 people to assemble the entire exhibit.
+It featured over 32,000 flowers, a massive 12-foot-tall pig, beautiful lanterns, and a 20-foot-tall Jade coin amongst other features.

 Location: 3600 S Las Vegas Blvd, Las Vegas // MAP (Inside The Bellagio)